 Running Basic SFC Scan

-The simplest (and most convenient) method to run an SFC scan is by running the following cmdlet in an elevated Command Prompt:
+The simplest (and most convenient) method to run the system file checker command is by running the following cmdlet in an elevated Command Prompt window:

 Before we discuss these different errors, let us discuss the various outputs of the basic scan and what each of those means.